 “Conventional energy generation with the negative results, independency of costs and the central energy politics made me thoughtful.
 With the HKA 10 we can produce electricity and heat anytime with our own wood and are independent.
 A good feeling.”, says Andreas Huber.

 Andreas Huber was determined to find an electricity and heat solution for his farm and buildings that was self-sufficient and cost-effective.
 In 2016, after a long search to find the best technology he invested in a Biomass CHP from Re².
 The HKA 10 CHP unit produces electricity to cover Andreas´s own needs as well as supplying the power supply system which he receives payment for according to renewable energy law.
 The heat produced by the HKA 10 is used for heating Andreas´s buildings and also for drying the wood chip.

 140 people live and work in the Münzinghof village community.
 Around half of these have a physical or intellectual disability.
 The aim is to provide these fellow residents with a familiar community, to work with them, and to help them develop at a personal level.
-The village consists of residential homes and workshops which operate based on sustainable principles.
+The village consists of residential homes which operate based on sustainable principles.
 Businesses include a nursery, dairy farming, a cheese dairy, a bakery, and woodworking and metalworking shops.